bbauska/UC-Davis-JS-Basics/readme.md

   alt="Set up Challenge 1." />
 </p>

 But what you should do is set up your file.
-I have a file set up here, and then you'll come in here, and it's very normal to be, "Okay, what do I do first?"
-I don't even know what the first thing is to do, and that's fine.
+I have a file set up here, and then you&apos;ll come in here, and it&apos;s very normal to be, "Okay, what do I do first?"
+I don&apos;t even know what the first thing is to do, and that&apos;s fine.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 248. example, challenge 1 answer (143) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">